When everyone is focused on winning, no one is focused on changing the game.

 Changing the game rarely begins with beating competitors at their own logic, it begins with noticing something the market collectively ignores.

-Different customers.
+• Different customers.

-Different economics.
+• Different economics.

-Different delivery models.
+• Different delivery models.

-Different definitions of value.
+• Different definitions of value.

-These businesses changed the basis of competition as they redirected attention toward a different type of value.
-That is much harder for incumbents to respond to because the challenge is not operational.
-It is conceptual.
+While everyone else competes over optimisation, game changers redesign the frame itself, change the basis of competition as they redirect attention toward a different type of value.
+That is much harder for incumbents to respond to because the challenge is conceptual.

 The Strategic Question.